-Join Will Kemp for an in-depth discussion in this video A spring landscape: The underpainting, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A spring landscape: The underpainting, part of Painting Foundations: Creating Palettes for the Landscape.

 - So for our Spring painting,…I've chosen this beautiful meadow scene.…It's got this lovely strong yellow…through the mid-ground of it,…it's got the great dappled impressionistic flowers…in the foreground,…and this really nice shape of the tree,…and some nice dark greens…to add depth into the background.…For the first stage of the painting,…the base pigments I'll be using…are Titanium White,…Burnt Umber, Cadmium Yellow Light,…and Ultramarine Blue.…